Tolland-Public-Schools/TikrTape/README.md

 - Compatible with any screen size.
 - Stocks can easily be added/ removed via the settings menu.
 - Default headlines from the Economist and New York Times.
-- Optional custom rss news source uris.
+- Up to 3 custom rss news sources.

 ## Setup & Development